CleverRaven/Cataclysm-DDA/doc/MANUAL_OF_STYLE.md

    2. This character does not end a sentence, use ellipsis followed by a period `….` when ending a sentence with ellipsis.
 9. Don't hesitate to use brand names if needed.
 10. Don't avoid using Unicode letters, which includes proper names and alphabets when needed, or symbols as ® or ™.
+11. Always make sure that all descriptions follow a sentence case, i.e. they start with a big letter and end with a full stop, even if they are just for testing purposes (they can still appear by mistake and can be seen in debug menus).